stockphrase/no-silo/content/courses/writing-2/course-description.md

 ---

-**Writing 2** is an introduction to academic writing.
-The course focuses on how to `acquire knowledge,` `evaluate evidence,` `think critically,` `synthesize information,` and `make effective arguments.` We will cultivate these critical practices through rigorous group `inquiry`--- by reading and analyzing a series of demanding texts and responding to them in the form of essays.
-Shorter writing assignments and workshops will focus on a number of skills that are important for taking part in academic conversations.
-Among these are the formal `documentation of sources` and the integration of source materials through `summary,` `paraphrase,` and `quotation.`
+**Writing 2** is an introduction to academic writing and research.
+The course prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
+We will cultivate these critical practices by reading and analyzing a series of demanding texts and articulating responses to them in the form of essays.
+Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.
+Among these are the formal `documentation of sources` and the integration of source materials through `summary`, `paraphrase`, and `quotation`.

 ---